alonrbar/redux-classic/README.md

 ReduxApp.getComponent(componentType, componentId?, appId?)
 ```

-You can use IDs to retrieve a specific component or omit the ID to get the first instance that redux-app finds.
+You can use IDs to retrieve a specific component or omit the ID to get the first instance that redux-classic finds.

 #### React

-_working example can be found on the [redux-app-examples](https://github.com/alonrbar/redux-app-examples) page_
+_working example can be found on the [redux-classic-examples](https://github.com/alonrbar/redux-classic-examples) page_

 Use the snippet below to create an `autoSync` function.
 You can then use it as you would normally use react-redux's `connect`: